Hire New or Develop Existing? A Leadership Dilemma

 The CEO says: “What if we don’t train them, and they stay?“

-Substantial problems can arise when the organization doesn’t know exactly what they need or when they don’t know how to properly develop the people they already have.
+Substantial problems can arise when the organization doesn’t know precisely what they need or when they don’t know how to properly develop the people they already have.
 This is usually when a leadership development practitioner can come in handy but knowing what you need ahead of time is critical.
 Now, IF the necessary competencies have been identified and IF the organization cannot find the individuals that can successfully develop the necessary attributes, recruitment might be necessary.

 Just a thought.